 A centerpiece of the English major for two decades, the Penn London Program provides its participants with a chance to live and study in London alongside British students while eliminating the problem of transferring credits back to their home institution.
 Unlike other study-abroad programs at Penn, the Penn English Program in London is specifically sponsored by the Penn English Department, and is fully integrated into the major here at home.
 All courses you take at King's College count toward your English major and are worked out in advance.
 You work closely with the Undergraduate Chair and Associate Undergraduate Chair to insure that your curriculum fits with your major at Penn.

-Because the program boasts a Penn Faculty Director (in Fall 2014, Professor Toni Bowers) and a budget for theater and travel, the program dramatically enhances students' typical study-abroad experience.
+Because the program boasts a Penn Faculty Director and a budget for theater and travel, the program dramatically enhances students' typical study-abroad experience.
 Students have the opportunity to choose to study at University of London: Kings College London.
 With superb faculty with decided strengths at King's has a deserved reputation in Medieval, Renaissance, and Modernist literature.

 The centerpiece of the program is the Penn theatre course (ENGL068).
 Participants study with the renowned Guardian theater critic, Michael Billington, and visit the theater weekly as part of this course.
 Students then take three additional courses at their home institution (King's College).
 You also have the option of doing a fifth course by taking an independent study (ENGL299) with the London Program Director or Graduate Assistant; this is arranged one-on-one with the Director.